 Where but to think if to be full of sorrows,

 In his eyes, the world is cruel and the only option we have is escapism.
 Through his poetry, he wants to prove that the pains of life cannot be contested, therefore, escapism is the only choice.
 The world is barren and colourless, whereas imagination is full of colours.
 In imagination he forgets worries of life and can do anything that he wants; even such things which are impossible in real life.
 Escapism is the most important ingredient of romantic poetry.
 It is available in the poetry of John Keats and makes him the best romantic poet.

 Keats Quests for Beauty:

 Beauty is the religion of John Keats.
-He can find it in birds, in clouds, in art, in forests, in flowers even in Greek mythology.
+He can find it in birds, clouds, art, forests, flowers even in Greek mythology.
 He is a passionate lover of beauty.
 His poetry directly hits the senses of his readers.
 According to him, beauty is everlasting and it always affects all five senses.
 Even in worries, pains, sufferings and disappointments, he enriches his poetry with sensuous beauty.
-“Hyperion” for instance, is sad and depressed poem yet Keats cannot stop himself mentioning beauty when he says “A thing of beauty is a joy forever”.
+“Hyperion” for instance, is a sad and depressing poem yet Keats cannot stop himself from mentioning beauty when he says “A thing of beauty is a joy forever”.

 Keats Loves Greek and Medieval Literature:

 Love for the past is also another important element of his poetry.
 Ancient Greeks and their myths are a matter of interest to him.
 His love for Greeks is highly appreciated by many other poets of his era.
 In many of his poems, he talks about the Greeks’ spirits and culture.
 Viewing the love of John Keats for Greeks, Shelly said: “Keats was a Greek”.
 He reads Greek classics due to which his interest in their culture increases.
 Besides, he also loves their art.